King Krule: Career

-In December 2015, under the name Archy Marshall, he released an album titled A New Place 2 Drown, which includes 12 songs, a 208-page book of visual art and text and a ten-minute documentary.
-He partnered with his brother, Jack Marshall, on this project.
+On 10 December 2015, Marshall released an album titled A New Place 2 Drown under his real name, Archy Marshall.
+He partnered again with his brother Jack to release a 208-page book of visual art and text as well as a ten-minute documentary.
 In an interview with NPR, Marshall said that he wanted the album to have a physical component, as well as something for the eyes and the ears.
-He released the album under the name Archy Marshall rather than King Krule to differentiate between the two different genres of music, as he claims that he thought of A New Place 2 Drown as a hip hop album rather than the dark alternative/jazz sound of 6 Feet Beneath the Moon.
+He released the album under his real name rather than King Krule to differentiate between the two different genres of music, as he claims that he thought of A New Place 2 Drown as a hip hop album rather than the dark alternative/jazz sound of 6 Feet Beneath the Moon.

-Marshall took to NTS Radio, hosted by Mount Kimbie, and released two songs under the name Edgar the Beatmaker.
-The first song is untitled, and the second is titled "When and Why".
-In August 2017, Marshall released a new song entitled "Czech One".
+In April 2017, Marshall played two unreleased songs under the name Edgar the Beatmaker on an NTS Radio show hosted by Mount Kimbie, a group with which Marshall frequently collaborates.
+Months later in August, Marshall released a new single titled 'Czech One'.
 This was a King Krule release, the first since the release of his debut album in 2013.
-In September 2017, Marshall released a new song entitled "Dum Surfer", released under the name King Krule.
-On 13 October, Marshall released his second full album The Ooz under King Krule.
-It included the singles released in the previous two months as well as 17 new songs.
+The following month, Marshall released a second single titled 'Dum Surfer'.
+On 13 October, Marshall released The Ooz, his second album as King Krule.
 The album received positive reviews, and was ranked the #83 most discussed album of 2017 and the 75th most shared album of 2017 according to Metacritic.
-The album ranked 23 out of 100 on Official Chart Ranking and was ranked 8.7 out of 10 based on 56 ratings.
+The album also peaked at 23rd on the UK Official Chart albums ranking.
 Pitchfork named the album the best rock album of 2017 and the third best album overall of 2017.
 It was nominated for IMPALA's European Album of the Year Award.

-On 8 March 2018 a live performance of songs from "The Ooz" was uploaded to the Molten Jets youtube channel, titled "King Krule - Live from the moon".
-This performance consisted of 8 different songs and was directed by Ja Humby.
+On 8 March 2018, a live performance of songs from The Ooz was uploaded to Marshall's YouTube channel.
+This performance, directed by Ja Humby, consisted of 8 songs and features Marshall performing dressed as an astronaut on the moon.